-Who should your Qurbani be given to?
+To whom should your Qurbani be given?

 What is the importance of Qurbani?

-Despite the fact that is an obligatory act to remind us of Ibrahim’s (AS) sacrifice, It is a way to remember that there is more to this world than the material things we possess and a way for us to remember the poor and helpless, and to help us build a stronger community.
+Despite the fact that it is an obligatory act to remind us of Ibrahim’s (AS) sacrifice, it is a way to remember that there is more to this world than the material things we possess and a way for us to remember the poor and helpless, and to help us build a stronger community.

-Are the animals taken care of?
+Are the Animals Taken Care of?

 Orphans in Need only choose the best animals for Qurbani and take care of them all.
-The animals are sourced locally so that the community is supported as well as the beneficiaries.
+The animals are sourced locally so that the community is supported, as well as the beneficiaries.